 Katie Bayne, Development & Communications Coordinator

 Katie has long had a passion in communication around social issues, and has been applying her skills in this area to help effect real change in the health care sector.
 She earned a bachelor’s in communication studies and French, from Niagara University, and a master’s in international and intercultural communication from the University of Denver.
-Her work at CCMU is a perfect way to leverage her extensive communication skills and her experience in global health in order to affect real change in the health care sector.
-She aims to help educate, engage, and connect with her fellow Coloradans on important health care issues.
+She believes in using effective, culturally sensitive communication to help educate, engage, and connect with her fellow Coloradans on important health care issues.
 Katie has been a part of the CCMU team for a year.

 » See what Katie has to say in her blog posts.